4 min read

 With an industry average click through rate of 1.6% (for marketing emails), it’s awesome to see the formula we began and stuck with has proven itself as working!
 Since we host our actual content on our SmartHub® platform, we have access to full reporting on user engagement and great interactive features such as likes and comments.

-The final tip I want to give you for today is on making your email stand out amongst the rest.
+The final tip I want to give you for today is on making your email stand out among the rest.
 You want your email to be full of personality, and you want it to convey your company brand and tone before they’ve even begun reading it.

 Using images is a surefire way to capture the eye of your audience.
 They say a picture says a thousand words, so use yours carefully to convey your story and reduce the amount of copy you need to include in your content.
 To avoid getting marked as spam, you want to stick with a 60/40 text-to-image ratio.

-There are many different websites that you can use to create beautiful emails, but my absolute favourite has to be Mail Chimp.
+There are many different websites that you can use to create beautiful emails, but my absolute favorite has to be Mail Chimp.
 They make it so simple with templates and themes already available (we use one of the basic ones for our boom! emails).
 Or, if you’re feeling a bit more creative you can make your own up yourself.
 It allows you to add video, links, images and all sorts of content using a really simple drag and drop function and I have no doubt that, just like me, you’ll be creating beautiful, engaging email content in no time.

 With nearly 40% of employees already having voluntarily signed up to receive our daily roundup email at Reward Gateway, it just goes to show, email isn’t dead, it’s reinvented itself.